martin-brennan/writing.martin-brennan.com/_posts/2019-01-01-now-january-2019-and-year-in-review.md

 * Grapes of Wrath, John Steinbeck
 * 11/22/63, Stephen King
 * The Zombie Survival Guide, Max Brooks
-* The Fall of Hyperion, Dam Simmons
+* The Fall of Hyperion, Dan Simmons
 * Starting The Gunslinger Series, Stephen King
-* Starting the Outlander Series, Diana Gabaldon

 And that's it!
 Happy New Year to everyone reading this, and I hope you have a prosperous year with your own goals as well in 2019.